fobricia/Deobf-DotNetPatcher/README.md

 * ~ TheProxyRE

 # Thanks To:
-* Xenocode for his idea about how to remove anti's
+* Xenocode for his idea about how to remove anti's from his Source (https://github.com/XenocodeRCE/DNPDeobfuscator)